TUDoAD/DropletDetection_YOLOv4/README.md

 </ul>

 Further inputs are possible; please check the main skript for those.
 Additionally your pixel-to-micrometer ratio needs to be adapted in the yolov4.py as well as the input image size.
-Here it's importatnt that the input image size is a multiple of 32.
+Here it's importatnt that the input image size is a multiple of 32. <br>
 All information used for this work and program base on [1] and [2].
-For further information those references are recoomended.
+For further information those references are recommended.

 ### Example Video

 An example video to test the program is given in the input folder.
-An output folder is already created, where the statistical evaluation as well as the images including the detection are saved.
+An output folder is already created, where the statistical evaluation as well as the images including the detection are saved.<br>
 Actually one frame per second is extracted of the video.
 If a higher number is necessary, an adaption of the code is necessary.

 ### Training Data